Authentication

 Settings

-The settings are accessible from the menu at the top left.
+The settings can be accessed from the menu at the top left.

-Here, you can configure different service states of our mobile app's operation.
+Here, you can configure different service states for how our mobile app works.

 .